 As someone currently experiencing an “ebb” in my life this week, the best thing I have found has been through the comfort of a phone call with a close friend, going to my weekly play group and Bible study and exercising and eating well.
 Have I still tucked into the ice cream?
 Absolutely.
 But I’m slowly starting to change my habits and at the very least, have become a little more aware of what triggers them, which is a huge step.

 Over the paw few weeks at Bible study, we have been looking at the book of Philippians.
-The prophet Paul writes a lot about what it means to humble ourselves before others and to humble ourselves before God.
+The apostle Paul writes a lot about what it means to humble ourselves before others and to humble ourselves before God.
 It’s been really eye-opening to recognise how much of a priority it should be for me to put others needs before my own.
 Especially as I spend so much time in self-reflection – I can only imagine what could be achieved if I spent even just some of that energy on reaching out to others with real, genuine needs.
 Humbling myself is something I hope to work on this year, although it must be stated that this will not simply be through any works of my own but through the strength that Jesus Christ gives me.

 So while I know this little season I’m in won’t last forever, I take comfort in being able to write about it here.
 Most of the time that I have spoken about the challenging circumstances of my life, it’s been in hindsight, when things are better and the past is far, far away.
 Things always look better in the rearview mirror after-all, but I thought this time around I’d acknowledge things as they are.
 It’s just the season I’m in right now.
 The ebbs and flows of my life.
 And hopefully, it will pass quickly, although for now I’m going to try and remember that the timing of it all is in God’s hands.
 There’s something very comforting about that.